mattjm/duplicacy-script/README.md

 duplicacy init local_C b2://duplicacybucket1234
 ```

-(if you didn't initialize your remote with -e, don't include it here)
+(supply your encryption password and API credentials.
+If your remote was initialized with -e, you must include it here again)

 Then: